Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Experimental evaluation

 The hybrid scheme of active inference and BTs aims at providing a framework for reactive action planning and execution in robotic systems.
 For this reason, we compare the properties of our approach with standard BTs \cite{Colledanchise2017} and with BTs generated through expansion from goal conditions \cite{Colledanchise2019}. \textit{Scenario 1} and \textit{Scenario 2} can be tackled, for instance, by explicitly planning every fallback behavior with classical BTs, as in Fig.~\ref{fig:bt_comparison}.
 Even if this provides the same reactive behavior as the one generated by Fig.~\ref{fig:bt_experimets}, far more (planning) effort is needed: to solve the same task one would require 12 control nodes, 8 condition nodes, and 7 actions, for a total of 27 nodes compared to the 6 needed in our approach that is an $\sim88\%$ compression.

 Importantly, the development effort of a prior node in a BT is the same as a standard action node.
-It is true that active inference requires to specify the likelihood and transition matrices encoding actions pre- and postconditions, but this has to be done only once while defining the available skills of a robot, and it is independent of the task to be solved.
+It is true that active inference requires specifying the likelihood and transition matrices encoding actions pre- and postconditions, but this has to be done only once while defining the available skills of a robot, and it is independent of the task to be solved.
 Thus, a designer is not concerned with this when adding a prior node in a BT.

 Instead of planning several fallbacks offline, \cite{Colledanchise2019} dynamically expands a BT from a single goal condition, through backchaining, to blend planning and acting online.
-To solve \textit{Scenario 1} and \textit{Scenario 2} with this approach, one needs to define a goal condition \texttt{isPlacedAt(obj, loc)} similarly to our solution, and define the preconditions of the action \texttt{Place(obj, loc)} such that they contain the fact that the robot is holding the object, that the place location is reachable, and it is free.
+To solve \textit{Scenario 1} and \textit{Scenario 2} with this approach, one needs to define a goal condition \texttt{isPlacedAt(obj, loc)} similarly to our solution, and define the preconditions of the action \texttt{place(obj, loc)} such that they contain the fact that the robot is holding the object, that the place location is reachable, and it is free.
 Then, to solve \textit{Scenarios 1} and \textit{2} one needs to define only the final goal condition and run the algorithm proposed in \cite{Colledanchise2019}.
-Even though this allows to complete the tasks similarly to what we propose, \cite{Colledanchise2019} comes with a fundamental theoretical limitation: adaptation cannot be selectively added only in specific parts of the tree.
-The whole behavior is indeed determined at runtime based on preconditions and effects of actions starting from a goal condition.
-The addition of safety guarantees in specific parts of the tree is not possible explicitly unlike in our approach, which might be a deal breaker for safety critical applications.
-To conclude, the hybrid combination of active inference and BTs allows to combine the advantages of both offline design of BTs and online dynamic expansion.
-In particular: it drastically reduces the number of necessary nodes in a BT planned offline, it can handle partial observability of the initial state, it allows to selectively add adaptation in specific parts of the tree, it allows to add safety guarantees while being able to adapt to unforeseen contingencies.
+Even though this allows to complete tasks similar to what we propose, \cite{Colledanchise2019} comes with a fundamental theoretical limitation: adaptation cannot be selectively added only to specific parts of the tree.
+The whole behavior is indeed determined at runtime based on preconditions and effects of actions starting from a goal condition. {The addition of safety guarantees can only happen for the whole task, and not in selected parts of the tree derived online.}

+To conclude, the hybrid combination of active inference and BTs allows for combining the advantages of both offline design of BTs and online dynamic expansion.
+In particular: it drastically reduces the number of necessary nodes planned offline in a BT, it can handle partial observability of the initial state, and it allows to selectively add adaptation and safety guarantees in specific parts of the tree.

 Another important difference between our approach and other BTs solutions is that we introduced the concept of \textit{state} in a BT through the \textit{prior} node for which a probabilistic belief is built, updated, and used for action planning at runtime with uncertain action outcomes.